20 Best Natural Skin Care Ingredients for Your Beauty Routine - Dr. Axe

 Also called glycerine or glycerol, glycerin is a clear, colorless, odorless, sweet-tasting liquid that is non-toxic.
 This natural compound can come from animal fat or vegetable oils, such as palm, soybean or coconut oil.

 Glycerin is a humectant, which is considered a type of natural moisturizer that brings water into the outer layer of your skin from deeper levels of your skin as well as the air.
-As a result, glycerin is used In many skin care products alongside occlusives, also a moisturizing agent, in order to help retain the moisture that’s drawn into the skin.

-A 2008 study published in the British Journal of Dermatology highlights the following potential skin benefits of glycerin: boosts skin hydration, better skin barrier function, protection from skin irritants and even “acceleration of wound-healing processes. “
+A 2008 study published in the British Journal of Dermatology highlights the following potential skin benefits of glycerin: boosts skin hydration, better skin barrier function, protection from skin irritants and even “acceleration of wound-healing processes.”

 Terms to Know

-When shopping to find new clean skin care products, it helps to know what different terms mean.
 For starters, the word “natural” does not really tell you much, since this is a marketing term more than anything.
 It’s not a regulated term and won’t tell you exactly what’s in a product, so be sure to read ingredient labels.

 Here are some natural skin care terms to familiarize yourself with so you can better understand your options: